Solving chess: Predictions on when or if chess will be solved

 In 1950, Shannon calculated, based on a game tree complexity of 10^{120} and a computer operating at one megahertz (a big stretch at that time: the UNIVAC 1 introduced in 1951 could perform ~2000 operations per second or 2 kilohertz) that could evaluate a terminal node in 1 microsecond would take 10^{90} years to make its first move.
-Solving chess would therefore seem beyond any possible technology at that time.
+Even allowing for technological advances, solving chess within a practical time frame would therefore seem beyond any conceivable technology.

 Hans-Joachim Bremermann, a professor of mathematics and biophysics at the University of California at Berkeley, further argued in a 1965 paper that the "speed, memory, and processing capacity of any possible future computer equipment are limited by specific physical barriers: the light barrier, the quantum barrier, and the thermodynamical barrier.
 These limitations imply, for example, that no computer, however constructed, will ever be able to examine the entire tree of possible move sequences of the game of chess."
 Nonetheless, Bremermann did not foreclose the possibility that a computer would someday be able to solve chess.
 He wrote, "In order to have a computer play a perfect or nearly perfect game, it will be necessary either to analyze the game completely ... or to analyze the game in an approximate way and combine this with a limited amount of tree searching. ...
 A theoretical understanding of such heuristic programming, however, is still very much wanting."

 Recent scientific advances have not significantly changed these assessments.
 The game of checkers was (weakly) solved in 2007, but it has roughly the square root of the number of positions in chess.
 Jonathan Schaeffer, the scientist who led the effort, said a breakthrough such as quantum computing would be needed before solving chess could even be attempted, but he does not rule out the possibility, saying that the one thing he learned from his 16-year effort of solving checkers "is to never underestimate the advances in technology".